TLeafWolf/C-_Group_Project/README.md

 File list for things in menu (Teresa Newman)

-1 file to save order
+1 text file to save order in.

 ## Include the usage of at least two arrays (10 points).